-Generally vote AGAINST proposals to provide management with the authority to adjourn an annual or special meeting absent compelling reasons to support the proposal.
+MassPRIM will generally vote AGAINST proposals to provide management with the authority to adjourn an annual or special meeting absent compelling reasons to support the proposal.

-Vote FOR proposals that relate specifically to soliciting votes for a merger or transaction if supporting that merger or transaction.
-Vote AGAINST proposals if the wording is too vague or if the proposal includes "other business."
+MassPRIM will generally vote FOR proposals that relate specifically to soliciting votes for a merger or transaction if supporting that merger or transaction MassPRIM will generally vote AGAINST proposals if the wording is too vague or if the proposal includes "other business."